Why Upgrade Matters

 Run your unit tests immediately after upgrading.
 If something fails:

 Check the traceback to see if syntax or method changes are the issue.
 Consult the package changelog.
-If needed, pin back to the last working version using pip install oxzep7==x.y.z
+If needed, pin back to the last working version using pip install oxzep7==x.y.z.

 Also, check integrations—API responses, database calls, and automation routines—especially if you’re relying on Oxzep7 to broker or transform highvolume requests.